TRANSFORMING BASE SUBSTANCES INTO GOLD

 5. Control the chemical balance of the water so that it is neither scaling nor corrosive.
 Calculate the LSI (Langlier Saturation Index) make sure the water is not corrosive to tile cement or too scaling for the pipes and fittings.

 6. Remove colour causing compounds or elements from the water.
+For this active carbon can be used or AOP’s – Advanced Oxidation Processes.

 7. Certain surface film forming chemicals can be added to swimming pools to slow down the process of evaporation in hot climates.